iapchi/Projects/ReviewMaterial.md

     * ordered => preserves the order in which inserted
     * duplicate entries allowed
     * elements accessed by index
+    The main methods in List interface:

+    (1)public abstract boolean add(Object obj)
+      Adds the specified element to this set if it is not already present.

+    (2)public abstract void clear()
+      Removes all of the elements from this collection.

+    (3)public abstract boolean equals(Object obj)
+      Compares the specified object with this collection for equality.

+    (4)public abstract Iterator iterator()
+      Returns an iterator over the elements in collection.

+    (5)public abstract boolean remove(Object obj)
+     Removes a single instance of the specified element from collection.

 ### ```ArrayList<E> implements List<E>```
     * resizable array